bptlab/argos/_posts/2017-07-06-settings-view-users-guide.markdown

 categories: jekyll update documentation
 ---

-The Settings-View can be entered over the gear wheel icon in the top right corner of the Grid-View or the Detail-View.
+The Settings-View can be entered via the gear wheel icon in the top right corner of the Grid-View or the Detail-View.
 It shows event types, their attributes, queries for each event type and the corresponding event-entity-mappings.

 ## Structure